tamilror/parking/README.md

   Create a sample data file

-  1. Run commands together by having commands in file
+  1. Run commands together by having commands in a file

      run ./parking your_file_name (Make sure it has executable permission)